 Sojourner's solar panel) on Mars!

-- I also led a Revolutionary Aerospace systems Concepts project to make a technology-based conceptual design for a mission to explore the surface and atmosphere
+I have also been involved in many studies of Venus, including leading a Revolutionary Aerospace Wystems Concepts project to make a technology-based conceptual design for a mission to explore the surface and atmosphere

 of Venus.
 A summary of the mission design was published in the journal Acta

 Astronautica.
 The project (with video animation) is shown here; here is a link to an animation of the mission concept as a .mov file, and you can see my presentation (with pictures) at the VEXAG (Venus EXploration Advisory Group) on the web.
 You can also look at the slides from Lecture I gave about Venus exploration at MIT in 2008.

 of the "FIDO" rover.
 See me on sol

 Cleveland Plain Dealer published an article about Solar

 I worked on MIP,

 a project to demonstrate making